 Driving to Princeton

-Directions by Auto Hotline: 609-258-2222.
+There also is a Directions Hotline for touchtone phones: 609-258-2222.
 This hotline provides recorded directions to Princeton University from all across the country.

-Visitors coming to campus on weekdays from 8 a.m. to 5 p.m., may park in Lot 21, near Jadwin Gym or Lot 23, off Elm Drive.
+Visitors coming to campus on weekdays from 8 a.m. to 5 p.m., may park in Lot 21, near Jadwin Gym or the visitor parking area in Lot 23, near the West Garage.
 A free campus shuttle operates frequently during weekdays until the early evening.

 Mass Transit Travel Options

 Princeton University has an abundant amount of public transit options to and from its campus, including train, bus, airport shuttle and taxi services.
 Students can travel from campus to New York City or Philadelphia via mass transit.